twentyhq/favicon/README.md

 Looking for a company logo?
 Just fetch it from `https://favicon.twenty.com/company.com` For example, if you're looking to display the Apple logo on your website, you can use: `<img src="https://favicon.twenty.com/apple.com" alt="Logo" />`

+You can also specify a size with an optional parameter `https://favicon.twenty.com/github.com/128`.
+We support and store `[32x32, 64x64, 128x128, 180x180, 192x192]` sizes.
+If no size is specified, the highest available supported size will be used.

 ## Example
 There are many other use-cases, mostly for B2B companies.
 For example if you are a SaaS you could look at the domain when someone signups and automatically set their workspace logo based on that.